erique/ostc-mk2/code_part1/OSTC_code_asm_part1/docu/README.txt

  - Click "Write Flash" button.
 Now you have 10sec to confirm on OSTC too.

- - The bootloader should say it found a PIC18F6485 device, and start uploading.
+ - The bootloader should say it found a 18F6485 device, and start uploading.
    The OSTC should have the blue and red led blinking rapidly.
-   The upload time is ~ 1 minute.
+   The upload time is ~ 20 secondes.

  - Once done, the OSTC finishes its reboot.